Dynamic

 Android API 30 vs React Native

-Developers should learn and use Android API 30 when building or updating apps to ensure compatibility with Android 11 devices and leverage its modern features, such as scoped storage for better data privacy, one-time permissions for enhanced security, and 5G support for improved network performance meets react native is widely used in the industry and worth learning.
+Developers should learn and use Android API 30 when building or updating apps to ensure compatibility with Android 11 devices and leverage its modern features, such as scoped storage for better data privacy, one-time permissions for enhanced security, and 5G support for improved network performance meets use react native when you need to develop cross-platform mobile apps quickly with a single codebase, particularly for teams already skilled in react and javascript, as seen in startups like discord for their mobile clients.
 Here's our take.

 🧊Nice Pick